Michigan Center High School

 After football season, the Symphonic Band holds formal concerts in December, March, and May, and also takes part in MSBOA District Band Festival in March.
-Practicing outside of school is a requirement, and is graded with practice cards as we approach band festival.
 Solo and Ensemble competition in February is also an option for all band members.
 The band ends the year performing at graduation.
 Members are expected to take part in every rehearsal and performance as our success is dependent on each member’s participation.

 Grade Level: 9-12, elective

 Jazz Band is a performance ensemble and a yearlong commitment.
 Members are expected to take part in every performance as our success is dependent on each member’s participation.
 Students will learn the basics of jazz styles, improvisation, song forms, and some basic music theory.
 Formal concerts will occur in October, December, March, and May.
 We will also perform at jazz festival in January and our cabaret dinner, “Spaghetti and Swing,” will take place in late March.
-Home basketball games where the jazz band performs take place between December and February.
 Jazz Band may require other occasional time commitments outside of school hours.

 Art I is a class recommended for any high school student who is interested in developing skills in the visual arts.
 This class consists of an introduction to the basic elements and principles of design through various projects using a variety of mediums.
 Students will learn basic art skills including the use of art terms, self-critique and art history that will be expanded on through out the semester to provide the student with a basic knowledge and appreciation of the visual art field.